4d/docs/website/translated_docs/es/ORDA/quickTour.md

 4D adds a new group to the list, named "New groupX" by default.

-3. Enter the name of the new group.
+3. Introduzca el nombre del nuevo grupo.
 The group name can be up to 15 characters long.
 You can rename a group at any time using the **Rename** command of the context menu, or by using the Alt+click (Windows) or Option+click (macOS) shortcuts, or by clicking twice on the name you want to change.

 ### Placing users or groups into groups